-FAPrisk Screener for Assessing Family Rejection & Related Health Risks in LGBT Youth
+FAPrisk Screener for Assessing Family Rejection & Related Health Risks in Lesbian, Gay, bisexual, and Transgender (LGBT) Youth

 The need to identify LGBT youth at risk for serious health problems related to family rejection that may also lead to removal or ejection from the home prompted us to develop a screening tool for use by health, mental health, school-based, social service and other care providers in a wide range of settings.

 The FAPrisk Screener is a research-generated screening instrument based on findings from Family Acceptance Project™ (FAP) studies that have identified and measured family and caregiver behaviors that are highly predictive of negative health and mental health outcomes for LGBT young people.
 For this screening instrument, these specific health concerns include depression, suicide attempts, substance use problems (e.g., blackouts) and prior diagnosis with a sexually transmitted disease (STD).